SHAMIL-VAKKAYIL/SHAMIL-VAKKAYIL/README.md

 - 👋 Hi, I’m @SHAMIL-VAKKAYIL
-- 👀 I’m interested in full-stack web developer
+- 👀 I’m interested in front-end developer
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently learning
+-
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...